EnricoTortasso/EnergyCenter/mosaik_java_matlab/matlab/README.md

 I take no credit for this work: I downloaded it from https://github.com/hesstobi/matlab-mosaik-toolbox.
 I updated it to make it work with recent versions of mosaik and matlab.

-The matlab high API functionalities were taken from here: https://github.com/hesstobi/matlab-mosaik-toolbox Unfortunately this build is today (june 2019) 3 years old.
+Unfortunately this build is today (june 2019) 3 years old.
 Matlab and Mosaik have changed a lot in this period so i was expecting some problems.
 This build relies on a (community-made i think) library called JSONlab, which can transform data in JSON and vice versa.
 This library was